Robson/Letterboxd-Statistics-Dashboard/README.md

 # Letterboxd Statistics Dashboard
-A work-in-progress C# application for generating a webpage that shows statisrtics for your watched films on Letterboxd
+A work-in-progress C# application for generating a webpage that shows statistics for your watched films on Letterboxd

 ## Testers